 of you taken at the testing center - therefore, you need to be at least somewhat presentable.
 Thanks to Vixer for the tip!What information appears on my GMAT Score report?

-Test-taker's copy of the score report (electronic or paper) will contain your demographics information, self-reported GPA and undergrad information, list of up to 5 schools you sent your scores to (this is visible only to you) and 5 of the last gmat scores taken in the past 5 years.
-Note that even if you cancel your score (more about that later), a record will still appear on your report indicating the date of the test taken and a canceled score.
+Test-taker's copy of the score report (electronic or paper) will contain your demographics information, self-reported GPA and undergrad information, list of up to 5 schools you sent your scores to (this is visible only to you) and all of the GMAT scores taken in the past 5 years.
+Note that even if you cancel your score (more about that later), no record will appear on your report

 Here is a sample: